x5uw/LandscapingDB/README.md

 ## DB_CONFIG:
 Contains the database connection settings (host, dbname, user, password).
 ### **TEAM NOTE:**
-- Update the password or other values if your local settings differ.
+- Update the password or other values if your local settings for accessing your local database differ.

 ## Files Overview
 - config.py: Global database settings.